 How to get the most out of daily deals sites

-Seeing all these crazy deals appear on your screen alongside a ticking countdown clock can result in you making some rash decisions, so we're here to tell you to chill out, take your time and do your research before you part with your cash.
+Seeing all these crazy deals appear on your screen alongside a ticking countdown clock can lead to some rash decisions, so we're here to tell you to chill out, take your time and do your research before you part with your cash.

 These sites certainly have their benefits, but there are a few things to watch out for when using them.

-We'll tell you everything you need to know about the daily deal universe so you can reap the benefits, plus give you the lowdown on the best daily deals sites to try out.
+We'll tell you everything you need to know to reap the benefits from the daily deal universe, plus give you the lowdown on the best daily deals sites to try out.